 Open data may be available in other formats that do not meet these standards.
 For example, data published in a PDF file with all rights reserved is less open than data in a spreadsheet file published under a Creative Commons by attribution licence.
 However, both are forms of open data.Back to top

 Why you should make data open

 Your open data can give:

-- businesses and the community (including voluntary sector) - an opportunity to take the data released and produce goods and services from it.
+- businesses and the community (including the voluntary sector) an opportunity to take the data released and produce goods and services from it

 You should publish all public data.
 But you should not publish any private details/data collected from people or data that’s restricted for national security reasons.